Leonard Cohen (vocals, guitar; born September 21, 1934)

 December 1984: Leonard Cohen’s Various Positions is released abroad.
 PVC Records issues it in the U.S. two months later after his label, Columbia Records, passes on it.

-January 1987: Jennifer Warnes, who has sung backup with Leonard Cohen as Jennifer Warren, issues Famous Blue Raincoat, an album of covers from Cohen’s songbook.
+January 1987: Jennifer Warnes, who has sung backup with Leonard Cohen as Jennifer Warren, issues Famous Blue Raincoat, an album of covers from Leonard Cohen’s songbook.

 April 19, 1988: I’m Your Man, by Leonard Cohen, is released.
 Arguably the poet-singer’s best album since his first, it includes “Tower of Song” and “Everybody Knows.”